michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 * SQLITE_RW: open the database in read/write mode.
 Raise an error if the file does not already exist;
 * SQLITE_RO: open the database in read only mode.
 Raise an error if the file does not already exist.

-Since a database can hold many different kinds of data, not only personnel dosimeter readings, I will call the database `medical_physics_db.sqlite`.
+Since a database can hold many different kinds of data, not only personnel dosimeter readings, we will call the database `medical_physics_db.sqlite`.

 ```r
 mp_db_conn <- dbConnect(drv = RSQLite::SQLite(),